astronomer/docs/learn/airflow-kafka.md

 :::info

-If you have defined a schema for your Kafka topic, the generator needs to return compatible objects.
+If you defined a schema for your Kafka topic, the generator needs to return compatible objects.
 In this example, the generator produces a JSON value.

 :::

 :::tip

 The ConsumeFromTopicOperator can replace classical sinks by containing the logic to write messages to a storage destination in its `apply_function`.
 This gives you the advantage of being able to use Airflow to schedule message consumption from a Kafka topic based on complex logic embedded in your wider data ecosystem.
-For example, you can write messages to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator) which depends on other upstream task having completed successfully, for example creation of a specific S3 bucket.
+For example, you can write messages to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator), which depends on other upstream task having completed successfully, such as the creation of a specific S3 bucket.

 :::